sovanp438/Power-BI/README.md

 # Approach

-- An excel based tracker built and was shared with each team member
+- An excel based tracker was built and shared with each team member
 - The excel tracked the following
-  - Tasks (with a bill rate and location linked to it)
+  - Tasks
   - Delivery Date
   - Efforts in terms of hours/day
   - Employee Details
+  - Bill Rate
+  - Location
+  - Domain etc.
-- The Power BI file pulled data from all these excel sheets stored in a cloud location
+- The Power BI file pulled data from all these excel sheets stored in a OneDrive Location
 - The data was cleaned and modelled in a Star Schema
 - The report was built with intuitive visual and was used by the management the performance of the project and its members